near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Run the React app

-Let's run our frontend on testnet!
-We won't add any new concepts at this point in the chapter, but note that the [near examples](https://near.dev) typically create an account for you automatically with a NodeJS command.
+Let's run our frontend on `testnet`!
+We won't add any new concepts at this point in the article, but note that the [near examples](https://near.dev) typically create an account for you automatically with a NodeJS command.
 We covered the important pattern of creating a subaccount and deploying the smart contract to it, so let's stick with that pattern as we start up our frontend.

 ```bash
 # Go into the directory containing the AssemblyScript smart contract we've been working on